mikeolaniyi/Product_Sales/README.md

 **Distribution of Revenue by Sales Method:The chart above shows the overal spread of the revenue for each method.
 The Email method had the highest revenue with 50.53%, followed by Email + Call with 30.71%, and Call with 18.76%.**

-# Corrolation of Revenue and Product sold
+## Correlation of Revenue and Product sold
 ```python

 # The heatmap relationship between the values